The best apps to learn French in 2025

 And if you want to go more in-depth, you'll also find links to longer reviews of most of the apps here.

 π Ready to start speaking French?
-If you want an app focused on real conversation practice with instant pronunciation feedback, try French Together free for 7 days (cancel anytime during trial).
+If you want an app focused on real conversation practice with instant pronunciation feedback, try Copycat Cafe free for 7 days (cancel anytime during trial).
 Or keep reading to see how it compares in detail.

-Full disclosure: This is my app, so I'm obviously biased.
-But I built it because I was frustrated with how other apps teach French.
+Full disclosure: This is the app created by Benjamin Houy, the founder of Copycat Cafe, so we're obviously biased.
+But he built it because he was frustrated with how other apps teach French.
 Here's what makes it different:

-French Together uses the LSR Method (Listen, Speak, Repeat), specifically designed to get you speaking in real conversations, not just completing lessons.
+Copycat Cafe uses the Copycat Method (Watch β Copy β Chat), specifically designed to get you speaking in real conversations, not just completing lessons.
+It's how you learned your first language β by copying.

 The app teaches you to have real conversations through a series of lessons that include: